Brisbane isn’t considered one of Australia’s most iconic cities, but it does have some hidden spots that photo-hungry travellers will love.

 I was skeptical about South Bank as it’s a tourist hotspot and I generally try to avoid those areas, but I was pleasantly surprised by this waterfront park in Brisbane.
 The South Bank parklands, which stretch along the Brisbane River with views towards the city skyline, didn’t feel overcrowded at all and had plenty of great photo ops.

 South Bank features more than just the riverside boardwalk and grassy lawns – it has a number of interesting attractions including a man-made beach (it sounds terrible but it was actually pretty nice!), a walkway lined with pretty flowering plants, a miniature rainforest, a Nepalese peace pagoda, and a giant ferris wheel.
+I imagine South Bank is best seen in Queensland’s Spring or Summer.

 2. visit City Hall